-Elements or dimensions of interpersonal communication (sometimes called interpersonal dynamics) that are important to examine include:
+Elements or dimensions of interpersonal communication (sometimes called interpersonal dynamics) that you must include:

-- the context of the interaction - the goal(s) of the interaction - verbal and non-verbal skills or blocks evident in the interaction - the effect of the interaction on those involved in it
+- the context of the interaction.

+- the goal(s) of the interaction.

+- verbal and non-verbal skills or blocks evident in the interaction.
+Give short examples of the words you used to demonstrate the skills you used.

+- the effect of the interaction on those involved in it.

+- what verbal skills could you have used.